gost-dom/browser/CONTRIBUTING.md

 view), I'd normally announce this ahead of publishing; but refactors that don't break the API aren't.

-## Providing test projects
+## Provide examples for other frameworks.

+You can help discover compatibility issues and drive development by supplying an example project using other libraries.

-Gost-DOM has prioritised HTMX, but it should support all modern front-end frameworks/libraries.
+Gost-DOM should support all _modern_ JavaScript libraries and front-end frameworks, including:

-I don't have time to test every project; you can help by creating test projects using other frameworks and libraries, like Alpine, Datastar, and even React.

-The test should obviously have some functionality depending on the the framework/library; otherwise there really isn't a test ;)
+- Datastar
+- React
+- Alpine

 ### Test project "requirement"

-Please make sure you have
+In order to easily consume the project from Gost-DOM, the project must:

 - Be `git clone`able.
 E.g., a public github project is great.
 - The root `http.Handler` should be exported, either as a variable, or a function to construct an instance.
 - The root handler must serve all JavaScript code, I recommend go's [embed](https://pkg.go.dev/embed) package.
-- JavaScript code must be bundled if you use ESM.
-Gost-DOM doesn't support ECMAScript modules yet.
+- JavaScript code **must be bundled** if you use ESM (preferably committed to git, but I can manage an npm build)
-  - Preferably: Have the bundle committed to git.
-If not, it must be buildable following following normal JS conventions, i.e. (`pnpm i && pnpm build`)
-- Optional: Have a `main` module, to make it easy to launch it in a browser.
-  I can manage creating it if it's not there, but it'll save me the work.
+- Optional: Have a `main` module, to make it easy to test in a browser for comparison.
+I can manage creating it, but it'll save me the work.
-- Optional: A readme file describing the behaviour.
+- Optional: Create a `readme` describing the project, particularly if different actions depend on different browser APIs.
-- Optional: Check the [feature list](./docs/Features.md) to check for potential compatibility issues, and mention them in the readme.
-I still want tests for incompatible frameworks.

-Please consider:
+#### Things to consider:

 - Can the framework be grouped into layers of functionality?
 - Can you create separate routes to check core behaviour separately from